After weeks of street battles, Kyiv suburb is scene of ruin

 “It’s hard to remember such bad things,” she said.
 “I had a normal life.
 I did not look like this and did not have to wear other people’s clothes.”

 There is much work to be done before those who fled can safely return.
-Officials here are now beginning the arduous process of demining and clearing these areas of unexploded ordnance, and imposed a three-day curfew this weekend that will likely prevent any civilians from rushing back.
+Officials here are beginning the arduous process of demining and clearing these areas of unexploded ordnance, and imposed a three-day curfew over the weekend that will probably prevent any civilians from rushing back.

-Over the course of several hours, a team of Washington Post reporters heard only a single boom — a sharp contrast to the constant shelling that echoed through these streets just days ago.
+Over the course of several hours, a team of Washington Post reporters heard only a single boom — a sharp contrast with the constant shelling that echoed through these streets just days ago.

-As Ukrainian control over the area solidifies, volunteers from the Carpathian Sietch, the battalion that defended Melnik’s neighborhood, are preparing to move elsewhere.
+As Ukrainian control over the area solidifies, volunteers from the Carpathian Sich, the battalion that defended Melnik’s neighborhood, are preparing to move elsewhere.
 For weeks, dozens of their troops slept on the cold cement floor of a half-built house.
 In the basement, mattresses are lined up against the walls.
 Piles of medicine still sit on a small desk.

-A map of the surrounding area is taped to the wall adorned with neon smiley face stickers.
-But with the Russian retreat, only five of the soldiers are now left.
+A map of the surrounding area is taped to a wall adorned with neon smiley-face stickers.
+But with the Russian retreat, only five of the soldiers are left.
 They plan to leave a note on the wall for the unknown owners, thanking them for the shelter that helped keep them alive.

-For Mikhaylo Dzhanda, who served as mayor of the western city of Khust from 2002 until 2010, and is now volunteering in the battalion, the sudden shift in control is almost hard to grasp.
+For Mikhaylo Dzhanda, who served as mayor of the western city of Khust from 2002 to 2010 and is now volunteering in the battalion, the sudden shift in control is almost hard to grasp.

 Just a week ago, mortars struck a house near Melnik’s, where two of Dzhanda’s fellow troops were inside resting.
 The building crumpled, leaving them trapped inside.